-A programme proposal with a similar research question and/or (wholly or partly overlapping) research programme and consortium may only be submitted if it has been considered in Phase 3 (programme proposal) no more than once in previous Perspectief rounds (a proposal can therefore be considered by NWO a maximum of two times in Phase 3).
+A programme proposal with a similar research question and/or (wholly or partly overlapping) research programme and consortium may only be submitted if it has been considered in Phase 3 (programme proposal) no more than once in previous Perspectief rounds.
+A proposal can therefore be considered a maximum of two times in NWO Perspectief Phase 3.

-If you have submitted a wholly or partly overlapping research programme in a different NWO funding instrument, you should state this in your application.
+If you have submitted a wholly or partly overlapping research programme in a different NWO funding instrument, you should state this in the declaration by the project's main and co-applicants (annexed to your application).
 It is not permitted to receive funding for the same research or activities under more than one NWO instrument.